jameskimmel/Nextcloud_Ubuntu/nextcloud.md

 ```bash
 sudo apachectl configtest
 ```
-Should show you a warning we can ignore for now and "Syntak OK".
+Should show you a warning we can ignore for now and "Syntax OK".

 restart apache
 ```bash